INFO FOR PARENTS

 Fernlea Fundraisers: We are very fortunate to have a group of hard working parents that fundraise tirelessly for our school.
 This group meets once a term.

-Attending school assemblies: These are held in the school hall every Friday and start at either 2:20 or 2:30 pm.
-The long assemblies that start at 2:20 are run by classes.
+Attending school assemblies: These are held in the school hall every second Friday and start at 2:20 pm.
+These are run by classes.
 Parents and whanau are welcome to attend.

 The purpose of homework at Fernlea School is to: